 The Inn at the Spanish Steps

 Gaze out across the Spanish Steps and the Trinità dei Monti from the bougainvillea-draped roof terrace of The Inn at the Spanish Steps.
-The inn itself was built in a historic monument dating to 1760, once home to Danish author Hans Christian Andersen, but they also have a sprinkling of luxe penthouses and serviced apartments in the vicinity.
+The inn itself was built in a historical monument dating to 1760, once home to Danish author Hans Christian Andersen, but they also have a sprinkling of luxe penthouses and serviced apartments in the vicinity.

-Outside is the Rome of a million postcards, with Via Condotti, the Italian capital’s most fashionable street, right on the doorstep.
+Outside is the Rome of a million postcards, with Via Condotti, the Italian capital's most fashionable street, right on the doorstep.
 Inside the décor is a playful intermingling of original features, contemporary fabrics, and rich hits of color.
-Rooms are individually designed, but you can expect such luxuries as Etro toiletries and free tea, coffee, and water.
+Rooms are individually designed, but you can expect luxuries such as Etro toiletries and free tea, coffee, and water.
 Some of the deluxe rooms come with original 17th-century frescoed ceilings and hot tubs.

 At sundown, the rooftop terrace is the place to watch Rome light up over a cocktail and complimentary snacks.

-An ode to cutting-edge 20th century Italian designers, G-Rough is a one-off.
-It’s the brainchild of owner Gabriele Salini, a seventh-generation Roman with a razor-sharp eye for design that blurs the lines between nostalgia and post-modernism in an 18th-century building.
-Trendy without trying too hard, the pared-back suites are a breath of fresh air from the flouncy interiors you’ll find elsewhere in Rome: distressed walls festooned with playful art, retro-baroque furnishings, brightly colored velvet sofas, and mosaic-tiled bathrooms.
+An ode to cutting-edge 20th-century Italian designers, G-Rough is a one-off.
+It's the brainchild of owner Gabriele Salini, a seventh-generation Roman with a razor-sharp eye for design that blurs the lines between nostalgia and post-modernism in an 18th-century building.
+Trendy without trying too hard, the pared-back suites are a breath of fresh air from the flouncy interiors you'll find elsewhere in Rome: distressed walls festooned with playful art, retro-baroque furnishings, brightly colored velvet sofas, and mosaic-tiled bathrooms.
 The facilities are top-notch, too, with Smeg mini-fridges.